RScicomp/Keyword-Search-Web-App/README.md

 # Keyword Search App
 Tired of searching through your giant excel database?
-Well this web app will help what you're looking for!
+Well this web app will help with what you're looking for!

 ## Instructions